johnmyleswhite/BanditsBook/README.md

 If you're looking for Clojure code, try Paul Ingles's work: https://github.com/pingles/clj-bandit

+If you're looking for Swift code, see https://github.com/crenwick/Swiper

 For a Flask implementation, see https://github.com/DeaconDesperado/flask_mab

 # Getting Started